 Figuring out where to stay in Bangkok can be challenging.
 It’s a big city and the subway system, while convenient, doesn’t service as many areas yet.
 I think it’s best to stay in a commercial area which is as near as possible to a BTS or MRT station.
 That way you have easy access to the subway and not have to be so dependent on taxis or Grab to get around.

-There are seven popular tourist lodging areas in downtown Bangkok: Sukhumvit, Siam, Silom, Pratunam, Riverside, Chinatown, and the Old City (Rattanakosin).
-Because of Bangkok’s notorious rush hour traffic, international tourists coming in and out of the city at odd hours often stay near Suvarnabhumi Airport, so you count that as the eighth.
-Of those eight areas, we’ve stayed in four over the years: Pratunam, Riverside, the Old City, and the Suvarnabhumi Airport area.
+There are eight popular tourist lodging areas in downtown Bangkok: Sukhumvit, Siam, Silom, Pratunam, Riverside, Chinatown, the Old City (Rattanakosin), and Chatuchak.
+Because of Bangkok’s notorious rush hour traffic, international tourists coming in and out of the city at odd hours often stay near Suvarnabhumi Airport, so you count that as the ninth.
+Of those nine areas, we’ve stayed in five over the years: Pratunam, Riverside, the Old City, Chatuchak, and the Suvarnabhumi Airport area.

 I’ll describe the hotels and neighborhoods we’ve stayed at below, but here’s a quick summary of each area based on this excellent in-depth post on where to stay in Bangkok.
 You can click on the names to browse through hotel listings in each area.